Degron Therapeutics

 Series D in 2015

 Prosetta Biosciences, Inc. is a biotechnology company based in San Francisco, California, founded in 2002.
-It specializes in developing novel small-molecule antiviral therapeutics using an innovative drug discovery platform that employs cell-free protein synthesizing systems.
-This approach allows for the identification of active compounds that may be overlooked by traditional pharmaceutical screening methods.
-Prosetta's research addresses a broad range of human diseases, including oncology, neurodegenerative disorders, and infectious diseases, and the company collaborates with both commercial partners and non-profit organizations to advance its compounds.
-Through its efforts, Prosetta Biosciences aims to enable healthcare professionals to discover and utilize small molecules that effectively modulate the assembly of multi-protein complexes within cells.
+The company specializes in developing novel small-molecule antiviral therapeutics through its innovative drug discovery platform, which utilizes cell-free protein synthesizing systems.
+This platform enables the identification of small molecule drugs that may be overlooked by traditional pharmaceutical screening methods.
+Prosetta Biosciences is engaged in collaborative efforts with both commercial and non-profit partners to advance compounds targeting a variety of human diseases, including oncology, neurodegenerative disorders, and infectious diseases.
+The company's focus on modulating the assembly of multi-protein complexes within cells positions it as a significant player in the biopharmaceutical sector.

 Venture Round in 2015